summerdevlin46/recruitment_test/README.md

 - Give me the sex of the patients (if applicable)
 - Give me the origin of the patients (if applicable)

 Use an LLM model to identify this information and include comments explaining the prompt engineering and reasoning used.
+You don't have to subscribe to openai, or any other or buying subscription for this task.
+A simple BERT model as placeholder would suffice for instance.
+The idea is to see the pipeline, not the actual results.

 #### 2. Think about the text

 - Do you find that there is relevant information missing from the data we have asked for?
 - Can they be inferred?
 How?

+#### 3. Sharing your results
+- You can use any mean to share the result, jupyter notebook, python script, etc.

+##### 4. Use of AI to do the test
+- You are free to use any tools you want to do that test.
+However do not overcomplicate it and be sure your code run.
+We prefer something simple but that works, than an overcomplicated solution we cannot read or run.

 ## Seting up your environment